Difference Between Vintage Fit and Classic Fit

 Vintage Fit vs Classic Fit

 Vintage fit is a style of clothing that has more room in the chest, shoulders, and waist than more modern styles.
-Classic fit is a style of clothing that is tailored and fitted, often associated with traditional, timeless styles.
+Classic fit is a style of clothing that is tailored and fitted, associated with traditional, timeless styles.
 It has a streamlined silhouette with a closer fit in the chest, shoulders, and waist.

 Vintage Fit vs Classic Fit